MarioGK/YMusicLite/README.md

 After authenticating via `/auth`, your private playlists are fetched and displayed.
 You can revoke access, and the application will handle token refresh automatically when near expiry.

+### Multi-Account Support
+You can add multiple YouTube accounts.
+The authentication page lists existing authenticated accounts and lets you switch between them.
+Each account is keyed by its YouTube Channel ID rather than a transient state value for stability.

+### Resilience & Retries
+The token exchange now includes exponential backoff (up to 4 attempts) for transient Google errors (5xx, 429, internal_failure).
+This improves reliability when Google's OAuth endpoints experience intermittent issues.

+### PKCE Persistence
+The PKCE code_verifier is now stored briefly (15 minutes) in the local database.
+This allows you to start authentication, restart the app (or reload the server), and still successfully complete the callback without losing the verifier.
+After a successful (or attempted) token exchange the verifier entry is deleted.
+Expired entries are cleaned up opportunistically.

+If you encounter the error `client_secret is missing` during token exchange, verify that:
+1. The OAuth client in Google Cloud Console is of type "Desktop app" (Installed application)
+2. You're using the correct public client ID shown above
+3. The redirect URI you supply matches exactly what you passed when building the authorization URL
+4. You are not reusing an already consumed authorization code

 - 🎵 **Modern UI**: Built with MudBlazor featuring a dark theme with configurable colors
 - 📊 **Dashboard**: Statistics and activity overview
 - ⚡ **Real-Time Metrics**: Live download speed, active download count, average progress, and sync status